SQWIRRTLE/Maxs-Utilities/README.md

 you may need to move the shortcut into the correct place to use it on your home-screen

-windows defender / other anti-malware things might flag it because its a .exe (obviously its not a virus)
+windows defender / other anti-malware things might flag it because its a .exe with an 'unknown publisher' (obviously its not a virus)

 PROCEED WITH CAUTION!